-Alexandra Lawlor brings over 30 years’ experience in architecture, urban design, strategic planning, development planning and portfolio management to her national and cross-sector leadership role at Architectus.
+Alexandra brings over 30 years’ experience in architecture, urban design, strategic planning, development planning and portfolio management to her national and cross-sector leadership role at Architectus.

 With a diverse career that has seen her at the centre of some of the most innovative urban projects in Australia, Alex has returned to her core discipline of architecture to move and shape the next generation of thinking about resilience in design.
 Faced with this century’s ‘wicked’ problems, Alex is a strong believer that design thinking, systems thinking and holistic approaches to project inception, development and realisation are key to our sustainable future.

-Working with design teams, clients and communities, Alex encourages deep and broad thinking about the future and how good design can prepare us for climate change, urbanism, ongoing technological evolutions, and even the next pandemic.
+Working with design teams, clients and communities, Alex encourages deep and broad thinking about the future and how good design can prepare us for climate change, ongoing technological evolutions, and even the next pandemic.
 Alex combines strong analytical and problem-solving skills with truly creative and lateral thinking to explore how we secure options for multiple possible futures.